Tujhe Meri Kasam: Plot

 Rishi and Anju are childhood buddies.
 They were born on the same day, in the same hospital.
 Even their parents are best friends from their college years and are now neighbours.
-Rishi and Anju are inseparable, so much so that they study in the same college in the same class.
+Rishi and Anju are inseparable, so much so that they study at the same college in the same class.

-Akash (Raja Bherwani), a very talented singer, develops feelings for Anju when she spontaneously sings with him at a college function.
-He, Anju and others leave for Bangalore for a week to participate in a few inter-college competitions.
+Akash, a very talented singer, develops feelings for Anju when she spontaneously sings with him at a college function.
+He, Anju, and others leave for Bangalore for a week to participate in a few inter-college competitions.
 As they are apart for the first time in their lives, Rishi starts missing Anju very badly, but does not understand his feelings.
 His maid Sarro, who often teases him and Anju, starts teasing him that he is missing her because he loves her.
 Slowly, with the maid's words, Rishi begins to realise that he loves her.
 He buys a gift and greeting card to express himself when she returns.
 Meanwhile, he sees a girl from his college slapping her friend because he said he loves her.
-She in a distressed mood and says that such guys are a shame to friendship as they pretend to be friends but really have other intentions.
+She is in a distressed mood and says that such guys are a shame to friendship as they pretend to be friends but really have other intentions.
 She wishes that every guy could be like Rishi so that a girl and guy could be best friends without any worries.
 Rishi then feels that he should not tell Anju about his feelings lest she, too, react the same way.
 He feels that he can bear not to tell her about his love but cannot imagine losing her friendship.

 Anju returns from Bangalore and tells Rishi that Akash proposed to her during their stay.
 She comes to his room to ask him what to reply and by mistake half opens the drawer in which he kept his greeting card and gift.
 He hurriedly closes it and asks her not to open it then tells her to agree to the proposal if she likes Akash.
 She agrees to his proposal.
-Later things start to get a rough as Akash doesn't like the closeness Rishi and Anju share.
+Later things start to get rough as Akash doesn't like the closeness Rishi and Anju share.
 When Akash and Anju are having a conversation and Rishi joins them, Akash asks him to leave as they need some privacy.
 Such actions greatly distress Anju and she warns him not to do it again, but Rishi explains that what Akash is doing is justifiable.